Welcome! I am a Ph.D. candidate in Economics at CEMFI. I am available for interviews on the 2024/25 job market.

 Working papers

-In many labor markets, long-term jobs coexist with short-term, fixed-duration contracts.
-While some workers enjoy stable lifetime employment, others encounter labor market instability, often transitioning through multiple short-term jobs and experiencing periods of non-employment.
-This paper investigates how this duality affects individual income volatility and to what extent labor market instability stems from contract types or workers’ characteristics.
-I propose a statistical framework that models log-income as the sum of a persistent Markov component and a transitory innovation.
-Both evolve non-linearly over time, systematically varying with labor market status and transitions.
-In the model, observable and latent individual characteristics shape both labor market selection and income dynamics.
-The findings highlight that labor market status and transitions significantly influence income volatility, and that latent characteristics are key drivers of labor market heterogeneity.
-The paper further explores the impact of employment instability and income volatility on wealth accumulation, revealing substantial welfare costs driven by increased precautionary savings among workers more exposed to labor market instability.
+Abstract: In many labor markets, long-term jobs coexist with short-term, fixed-duration contracts.
+While some workers hold stable lifetime positions, others face employment instability, transitioning through multiple short-term jobs before eventually securing a stable contract.
+This paper investigates to which extent employment instability arises from contract types versus workers’ characteristics, and how labor market duality affects individual income volatility.
+I propose a statistical framework in which observable and latent individual characteristics shape both labor market trajectories and income dynamics.
+To track income dynamics, the model decomposes the portion of income not influenced by individual characteristics into a persistent Markov component and a transitory innovation, both of which evolve non-linearly over time, systematically varying with labor market status and transitions.
+To track labor market trajectories, the model estimates a Markovian process, representing how workers transition across different labor statuses throughout their careers.
+The findings highlight that latent characteristics are key drivers of heterogeneity in employment instability and that labor market status and transitions significantly influence income volatility.
+The paper further explores the impact of employment instability on wealth accumulation, revealing substantial welfare costs driven by increased precautionary savings among specific groups of workers.

 Work in progress